Australia is preparing to make substantial investments in the assets, facilities and services that support research and innovation.

 In addition, TERN worked with the UN’s Food and Agriculture Organization to trial a new method to assess bushfire-affected areas.
 The partnership involves the collection of high-resolution satellite imagery of field sites.
 Researchers can use this data to ‘virtually’ visit the sites before and after the bushfires and better determine fire severity.

 Other examples of how Australia’s national research infrastructure supports our efforts to meet the Sustainable Development Goals include: the Australian Plant Phenomics Facility which is enabling innovation in plant and agricultural science to accelerate the development of new crop varieties that can grow and produce food and fibre in changing climatic conditions, and helping drive our nation towards meeting the commitments of Goal 2 – Zero Hunger:Australia is considered a global leader in national research infrastructure for studying, monitoring and managing our marine estate.
-The infrastructure in the Integrated Marine Observing System provides capacity to study, understand and manage the marine estate in new ways and is seen as an example of best practice by UNESCO’s Ocean Best Practice initiative, and is delivering on Goals 13 – Climate Action and 14 – Life Below Water.
+The infrastructure in the Integrated Marine Observing System provides capacity to study, understand and manage the marine estate in new ways and is seen as an example of best practice by UNESCO’s Ocean Best Practice initiative, and is and is delivering on Goals 13 – Climate Action and 14 – Life Below Water.

 The unified action of the facilities to some global challenges has been highlighted by our national coordinated response to the recent COVID19 pandemic, and was featured in a recent article by the Australian Academy of Science.